3. Laws, Plans, Policies and Programmes

-Even if the inclusion of children with special educational needs in regular education establishments is promoted in Cabo Verde, the lack of consistent legislation on disability, the absence of a system for identifying and diagnosing students with SEN and the lack of a national policy on inclusive education results in children with SEN not always benefiting from an education adapted to their needs.
+Even if the inclusion of children with special education needs in regular education establishments is promoted in Cabo Verde, the lack of consistent legislation on disability, the absence of a system for identifying and diagnosing students with special education needs and the lack of a national policy on inclusive education mean that children with special education needs do not always benefit from an education adapted to their needs.

-Despite the challenges, there are examples of good practices in inclusive education in the country.
-According to a study report of Handicap International published in 2012, the Pedro Gomes school, the Capelinha Primary School, the Jorge Barbosa Secondary School (San Vicente Island) and the Fogo Inclusive Education Center have successfully managed to include children with disabilities in their schools.
-This has been possible thanks to the support from Handicap International, the Federation of Associations of People with Disabilities of Cabo Verde (FECAD), the Secretariat for Disability (Ministry of Justice, Employment and Development of Human Resources) and the University of Cabo Verde.
+Despite these challenges, there are examples of good practices in inclusive education in the country.
+According to a 2012 report by Humanity & Inclusion (then called Handicap International) titled Good Practices in Inclusive Education of Children with Disabilities in Cape Verde, the Pedro Gomes Secondary School, the Capelinha Primary School, the Jorge Barbosa Secondary School (San Vicente Island) and the Fogo Inclusive Education Center have successfully included children with disabilities.
+This has been possible thanks to the support of Humanity & Inclusion, the Federation of Associations of People with Disabilities of Cabo Verde, the Secretariat for Disability (Ministry of Justice, Employment and Development of Human Resources) and the University of Cabo Verde.

-According to the study, in addition to financial grants to the seven associations of people with disabilities, the government efforts to support Inclusive Education focuses on the creation and maintenance of six “Multifunctional Resource Rooms” (SRMF) located on the islands of Santiago (Praia and Santa Cruz), São Vicente, Santo Antão (Porto Novo), Fogo and Sal.
-The creation of three more rooms is planned in Santiago Norte region, at Mosteiros on the Island of Fogo and in Ribeira Grande of Santo Antão.
+According to the study/report, in addition to financial grants for the seven disabled persons’ organizations in the country, government efforts to support inclusive education focus on the creation and maintenance of six multifunctional resource rooms located on the islands of Santiago (Praia and Santa Cruz), São Vicente, Santo Antão (Porto Novo), Fogo and Sal.
+The creation of three more rooms is planned in the Santiago Norte region, at Mosteiros on the island of Fogo and in Ribeira Grande of Santo Antão.

-The Strategic Education Plan of Cabo Verde (2017-2022) defines the country's educational priorities based on a long-term vision that promotes education as a human right and as an effective instrument for the affirmation and integration of the individual in the society.
+The 2017–21 Strategic Education Plan of Cabo Verde defines the country’s education priorities based on a long-term vision that promotes education as a human right and as an effective instrument for the affirmation and integration of the individual in society.
 Education is considered an indispensable tool for eradicating poverty and fostering development.
-The Strategic Education Plan seeks to enhance national languages, promote a culture of gender equality and nonviolence, promote research and innovation using ICTs, and promote quality, transparency and efficiency of the education system.
+The plan seeks to enhance national languages, promote a culture of gender equality and nonviolence, promote research and innovation using ICT and promote the quality, transparency and efficiency of the education system.
 Special education is framed within the national and international movement for inclusive education.

-The Law No. 122 of 2000 establishes the General Basis of Intervention, Rehabilitation and Integration of People with Disabilities.
-It outlined a clear and comprehensive national mandate towards the elimination of discrimination against persons with disabilities in order to ensure their integration into the economy and the society.
+Law No. 122 of 2000 establishes the General Basis of Intervention, Rehabilitation and Integration of People with Disabilities.
+It outlines a clear and comprehensive national mandate towards the elimination of discrimination against persons with disabilities in order to ensure their integration into the economy and the society.

-Resolution no. 23 of 2008 approved the National Disability Plan, while Decree Law 62 of 2009 set the institutional framework for the issues of people with disabilities, and establishes the National Council for the Rights of People with Disabilities and adoption of a Strategic Plan for Professional Training - to promote opportunities for access, attendance and professional training courses for people with disabilities
+Resolution No. 23 of 2008 approved the National Disability Plan, while Decree Law No. 62 of 2009 set the institutional framework for the issues of people with disabilities and established the National Council for the Rights of People with Disabilities and adoption of a strategic plan for professional training to promote opportunities for access, attendance and professional training courses for people with disabilities

-The Convention on the rights of persons with disabilities was ratified in 2011 through the Resolution no. 148/VII/2011.
+The UN Convention on the Rights of Persons with Disabilities was ratified in 2011 through Resolution No. 148/VII/2011.

-One of the priorities of the Strategic Education Plan of Cabo Verde (2017-2022) is the inclusion of children and young people with SEN in compulsory basic education.
-In order to achieve this, the Strategic Education Plan will aim to:
+One of the priorities of the 2017–21 Strategic Education Plan is the inclusion of children and young people with special education needs in compulsory basic education.
+In order to achieve this, the plan will aim to:

-- Make a diagnosis of students with SEN in a digital platform
+- Establish a diagnosis of students with special education needs via a digital platform

-- Promote the inclusion of students in regular schools according to the international classification that prioritises children with SEN in three categories (dependent, those who can be integrated and those who have already been included)
+- Promote the inclusion of students in regular schools according to the international classification that prioritizes children with special education needs in three categories (dependent, those who can be integrated and those who have already been included)

-- Promote the training of specialised teachers in SEN.
+- Promote the training of teachers specialized in special education needs.

-In other education levels, it is foreseen to develop programs to promote the inclusion of students with special educational needs.
+At other education levels, the plan envisions the development of programmes to promote the inclusion of students with special education needs.

-According to the Voluntary National Report on the Implementation of the 2030 Agenda for Sustainable Development of Cabo Verde, despite the progress made in recent years many people with disabilities do not benefit from a formal education because the country lacks and adequate system for the mass attention of children and young people with SEN.
+According to the voluntary national report on the implementation of the 2030 Agenda for Sustainable Development, despite the progress made in recent years, many people with disabilities do not benefit from a formal education because the country lacks an adequate system for children and young people with special education needs.

-The study report “Good practices in inclusive education of children with disabilities in Cape Verde” published in 2012 by Handicap International, provides key recommendations on how to include children with disabilities in regular and primary secondary education in Cabo Verde.
+In its 2012 report, Humanity & Inclusion provides key recommendations on how to include children with disabilities in regular and primary secondary education in Cabo Verde.

 Article 24 of the Constitution of Cabo Verde promotes the principle of equality and the prohibition of discrimination grounded on race or sex.

-The Strategic Education Plan of Cabo Verde (2017-2022) seeks to promote a culture of gender equality and non-violence in educational spaces and implement strategies and institutional practices to reduce gender gaps in enrolment rates and in learning outcomes.
-To this end, different measures will be taken such as increasing training on the importance of gender education in secondary education.
+The 2017–21 Strategic Education Plan of Cabo Verde seeks to promote a culture of gender equality and non-violence in education spaces and to implement strategies and institutional practices to reduce gender gaps in enrolment rates and learning outcomes.
+To this end, different measures will be taken, such as increasing training on the importance of gender education in secondary education.

-The LBSE of 2010 established a set of actions in the social and school environment to compensate the poorest students.
-According to available data, in 2014-2015, 78,988 students received one meal per day, of which 81% were students of basic education and 19% of preschool education.
+The 2010 LBSE established a set of actions in the social and school environment to compensate the poorest students.
+According to available data, in 2014/15, 78,988 students received one meal per day, of which 81% were students of basic education and 19% of preschool education.

-At the pre-school level, Cabo Verde seeks to promote access to universal school for all children aged 4-5 years.
-To achieve this goal support will be provided to the poorest families through monthly payments, the operation of pre-schools will be regulated and campaigns on the importance of education at an early age will be conducted across the country.
+At the preschool level, Cabo Verde seeks to promote access to universal school for all children aged 4–5.
+To achieve this goal, support will be provided to the poorest families through monthly payments, the operation of preschools will be regulated and campaigns on the importance of education at an early age will be conducted across the country.

-The Ministry of Education is in the maximum authority on education.
-It has the responsibility of the development and implementation of education policies and projects.
+The Ministry of Education is the highest authority on education.
+It is responsible for the development and implementation of education policies and projects.

-The National Directorate of Education, the main strategy and planning service within the Ministry of Education, has a Nucleus of Special Education and Inclusive Education (NEIE).
-At the local level, there are Education Delegations in charge of the implementation and management of educational policies in the 22 municipalities of the country.
+The National Directorate of Education, the main strategy and planning service within the Ministry of Education, has a Nucleus of Special Education and Inclusive Education.
+At the local level, there are education delegations in charge of the implementation and management of education policies in the 22 municipalities of the country.
 The delegates are in charge of the management of preschool, basic, secondary and extracurricular education.

-- Cape Verdean Federation of People with Disabilities Associations
+- Cape Verdean Federation of Associations of People with Disabilities

-- Support Association, Development and Integration of Child with Disability
+- Support Association, Development and Integration of the Child with Disability

 - Association of the Visually Impaired of Cape Verde